 Testing a few gut-based shortcuts (or hunches) along the way is sometimes the fastest way to find these signals in the noise.
 The best antidote isn’t avoiding these biases but rather internalizing ground rules that counter-act them.

 A condensed list of seven habits that help you do this follows.

 Much like a scientist doesn’t simply go into the lab and start mixing a bunch of compounds to see what happens, you need to declare the outcomes of your experiments up front.

 “If you simply plan on seeing what happens you will always succeed at seeing what happens because something is guaranteed to happen.”

 - Eric Ries, The Lean Startup

-When you couple this statement with the fact that entrepreneurs are especially gifted at post-rationalizing anything, you can see why this hindsight bias should be avoided.
-It only delays confrontation of brutal facts in your current reality.
+Coupling this statement with entrepreneurs being especially gifted at post-rationalizing anything, you can see why this hindsight bias should be avoided.
+It only delays the confrontation of brutal facts in your current reality.

 i.
 People hate to be proven wrong, and

 ii.
 They feel they don’t have enough information.